jokeru/seeds/_posts/2020-10-02-the_16_basic_desires.md

 ---

-The 16 Basic Desires Theory is a theory of motivation.
+## The 16 Basic Desires Theory

+Is a theory of motivation.

 These desires are what drive our everyday actions and make us who we are.
 What makes individuals unique is the combination and ranking of these desires.